 As a general policy, participation in Kalamazoo College study abroad programs will be limited to a maximum of 15 students per program, although some programs have different limits.
 Sophomores will be given priority for the spring short-term programs.
 Juniors will be admitted to spring short-term programs only if there is space available and with the approval of the Registrar and the student's adviser.
-Sophomores and juniors are equally eligible for the winter short-term program in Oaxaca, Mexico.
+Sophomores and juniors are equally eligible for winter short-term program.
 Long-term and extended-term programs are open to juniors only (students with a minimum of 17 academic K-units).
-In those Kalamazoo programs that are open to participation by non-Kalamazoo students (Sénégal and Kenya), priority will be given to Kalamazoo students; non-Kalamazoo students will be admitted on a space-available basis.
 First-year students are not eligible to participate in study abroad during the academic year.
 A description of the policies and processes for summer off-campus study can be found in this catalog under the heading "Transfer Credit".
 Transfer students to the College should consult with the CIP about their eligibility to study abroad/away.

 On most Kalamazoo College programs, a College representative meets each group as it arrives abroad.
 College personnel visit study abroad programs as needed.
 All Kalamazoo sponsored study abroad programs have a Resident Director appointed by the College to mentor students and represent the College.
 At many programs, students live in homestays; in other instances, housing is arranged by the program, typically in university dormitories.

 The study abroad programs available to Kalamazoo College students include long-term, extended-term, and short-term programs.
 In a long-term program, the academic experience typically lasts 15 to 20 weeks (requiring students to enroll in 6 units of credit), beginning in the fall.
 Extended-term programs are only available to language and/or International and Areas Studies majors and typically begin in the fall and end the following June or July (requiring students to enroll in 9 units of credit).
-Winter or Spring short-term programs typically last ten weeks, beginning in late March and ending in early June.
-The College offers one short-term winter quarter program, which begins in early January and concludes in mid-March.
+Winter or Spring short-term programs typically last ten weeks, from January to mid-March or late March to early June (requiring students to enroll in 3 units of credit).
 For information regarding specific program dates, please contact the Center for International Programs.
 Students need to meet with their academic advisers and consult the CIP well in advance of participation in order to determine the programs that will best fit their academic program at the College.
 Summer study abroad for credit is available to Kalamazoo College students through CIP-sponsored International Study Seminars or the summer off-campus study programs.
 Students who intend to participate in extended-term programs must pass all classes taken during the long-term portion with a C or better.
 If a student has not met this requirement, they are not eligible to participate in the extended-term program and will need to make arrangements to return to campus for the spring quarter.

 Students on academic probation, or who have a history of significant disciplinary problems, are not eligible to participate in the study abroad/study away program.
 All incomplete grades must be resolved prior to departure for study abroad/study away.
-All students participating in long-term or extended-term study abroad programs must have junior standing (a minimum of 17 Kalamazoo College academic course credits with a grade of D or better; note, this excludes PE or applied music credit).
+All students participating in long-term or extended-term study abroad programs must have junior standing (a minimum of 17 Kalamazoo College academic course credits; note, this excludes PE or applied music credit).
 Students who are not able to complete the program's 17 academic-unit requirement prior to the conclusion of the last quarter on campus before study abroad may be placed on a conditional admission status until proof of completion has been received and approved by the registrar.
 Students who transfer to Kalamazoo College should talk with a CIP staff member during their first term on campus about their study abroad/study away options.

-Information on specific program requirements and applications is available in the Center for International Programs.
-With the exception of a single required foreign language course, students must meet all requirements at the time they apply and continue to meet the set requirements prior to departure.
+Information on specific program requirements and applications is available in the Center for International Programs and online.
+With the exception of a single required foreign language course, students must meet all study abroad requirements at the time they apply and continue to meet the set requirements prior to departure.
 Academic performance and probationary status for violations of the student code of conduct will be evaluated by CIP staff following each quarter prior to departure for study abroad/study away.

 Transfer students should expect that their previous academic work will be reviewed as part of the selection process and must supply the Center with an official transcript from their previous institution(s) at the time of application.
 The Office of the Registrar cannot release copies of non-Kalamazoo College transcripts.
 A combined transfer and Kalamazoo GPA will be used to determine eligibility.

-Applications for participation in the winter quarter short-term Oaxaca study abroad program are due on Friday of the third week of fall quarter.
-Applications for participation in short-term study abroad programs are due in the Center by November 1; applications for participation in long-or extended-term study abroad programs are due in the Center by January 15.
-Failure to turn in the completed application materials by the due dates will jeopardize a student’s participation in study abroad.
+Applications for participation in the winter quarter short-term study abroad programs are due on Thursday of the third week of fall quarter.
+Applications for participation in Spring short-term study abroad programs are due in the Center by October 28; applications for participation in long-or extended-term study abroad programs are due in the Center by January 17.
+Failure to turn in the completed application materials by the due dates will jeopardize a student's participation in study abroad.
 Study Away application deadlines can be found in the CIP office and on the CIP website.